DirectAI/self-hosted-directai/README.md

 [DirectAI Self-Hosted EULA](https://docs.google.com/document/d/1sYmDYExFCIvMqo9ImbZW1GnhbQq8y6W-w_0VkJ6f_l4/edit) is linked for your convenience.

 ### Startup
 We expect DirectAI's services to be run on an Ubuntu machine with access to an Nvidia GPU.
-- See `ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server-20240301` AMI and `g5.2xlarge` instance type.
+See `Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.1.0 (Ubuntu 20.04) 20240326` AMI and `g5.2xlarge` instance type.
+We recommend allocating **256GB** of disk space.

 - Follow [docker install instructions](https://docs.docker.com/engine/install/ubuntu/)
 - Install docker-compose: `sudo apt-get update && sudo apt-get install docker-compose`
 - Configure NVIDIA runtime for docker: `sudo nvidia-ctk runtime configure --runtime=docker`
-    - You may have to [install the toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) beforehand.
+    - If you don't have the correct AMI, you may have to [install the toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and drivers `sudo apt-get install -y nvidia-driver-535 nvidia-utils-535-server` beforehand.
+Don't forget to reboot in this case.
 - Restart Docker: `sudo systemctl restart docker`
 - Authenticate via DirectAI-provided Docker Access Token: `docker login -u directai`
     - Provide the access token when prompted for a password.